 A comprehensive guide to data integrity for businesses

-Whether you’re responsible for a multibillion-dollar corporation or a startup with a handful of employees, maintaining data integrity is important for keeping your company on a sound financial footing and in step with your customers’ needs.
-But do you understand the nuances of data integrity?
+Whether you’re responsible for a large corporation or a startup with a small team, maintaining data integrity is important for keeping your company on a sound financial footing and in step with your customers’ needs.
+But do you understand the ins and outs of data integrity?
 This quick guide will walk you through.

 Data Cloud, the only data platform native to Salesforce, unlocks and harmonises data from any system — so you can better understand your customers and drive growth.